 These clicks were originally at a frequency of around 125 kHz (the human hearing range ends at about 20 kHz) and were slowed down to 1/20th of the speed to make them audible.

-Māui dolphins probably change their companions often
+Māui dolphin probably change their companions often

 Māui dolphins’ social lives

-If you come across a group of Māui dolphins, it won’t be a nuclear family of the parents and the kids.
+If you come across a group of Māui dolphin, it won’t be a nuclear family of the parents and the kids.
 They likely have a social structure similar to Hector’s dolphins, where group members commonly change companions.

 Usually groups are sex segregated, meaning males form separate groups from females and their calves.